hawesie/oxnet-science/OxNet Science 2022 Prep.md

 # What’s Next?

-Once you are able to run a SageMaker Studio Lab project, are able to work with a Jupyter notebook, and are comfortable with Python, then you’re ready to go!
+Once you are able to run a SageMaker Studio Lab project, are able to work with a Jupyter notebook, and are comfortable with Python (i.e. you've completed the above activities), then you’re ready to go!
 The next step will be the first session where we’re looking a mathematical models in probability theory and robotics.